-Offered Spring Semester Only; Lecture hours:3,Lab:1.5
+Offered Fall Semester Only: Lecture hours:3.Lab:1.5

 An investigation of number, numeration, and operations from the perspective of elementary school teachers and pupils.
-Open only to B.S. in Education Early Childhood Pre-K to 4 students.
+Open only to B.S. in Education Early Childhood students.
 Required fieldwork.

 MATH 118.
 Elementary Geometry and Statistics.
 1 Credit.